chilicrabcakes/linkedin_bot/README.md

 # What it needs to work
 - Windows (for now)
-- Chromedriver downloaded and stored in your working directory These can be found at: http://chromedriver.chromium.org/downloads
+- Chromedriver downloaded and stored in your working directory <br>
+These can be found at: http://chromedriver.chromium.org/downloads
 - Python 3.x
 - Selenium and BeautifulSoup4 imports: <br>